 After the subapplication feature is enabled, a drop-down list will be displayed in the top-left corner of the VOD console where you can select a role.
 If you have just enabled the subapplication feature, there are only two roles in the drop-down list: admin and primary application.
 After you create a subapplication, it will be displayed as a role in the drop-down list.

-Under the admin role, the left sidebar displays the following entries: Service Overview, Application Management, UGSV License, and Resource Package/Plugin Management.
+Under the admin role, the left sidebar displays the following entries: Service Overview, Application Management, and UGSV License.

 - Service Overview: this page displays the VOD billing mode, aggregated key business data of all subapplications, and key business data of each subapplication.

 - Application Management: on this page, you can view, create, edit, or disable subapplications.
 Subapplication IDs are also displayed on this page.

 Under the subapplication role, usage of the VOD console is basically the same as that before the subapplication feature is enabled, and you can view and manipulate the subapplication's VOD resources.
 The main difference lies in that the subapplication itself has no separate billing configuration.

 After enabling the subapplication feature, you must specify the subapplication whose resources you want to access when using VOD server APIs.